 The St Joseph Worker Volunteer will work to create and maintain a space where all life is reverenced, the whole community of life can flourish, relationships are nurtured and all people are welcome.
 This includes daily care of domestic animals and gardens, upkeep of the barn, and outreach, development and implementation of programs for the wider community.

-Essential Duties and Responsibilities include, but are not limited to, the following: Provide routine daily care for the domestic animals – goats, chickens and rabbits; Assist with maintaining animal habitats; Tend the perennial and vegetable gardens by weeding, watering, harvesting, planting, etc.; Help with the upkeep and cleaning of the barn; Participate and assist in garden programs and events; Reach out to community organizations to offer programs; Schedule, develop and implement those programs virtually and/or in person
+Essential Duties and Responsibilities include, but are not limited to, the following: Provide routine daily care for the domestic animals – goats, chickens and rabbits; Assist with maintaining animal habitats; Tend the perennial and vegetable gardens by weeding, watering, harvesting, planting, etc.; Help with the upkeep and cleaning of the barn; Participate and assist in garden programs and events; Reach out to community organizations to offer programs; and Schedule, develop and implement those programs virtually and/or in person.

 Faith-Based Structural Justice Organizer – The Sisters of St. Joseph, Office of Justice, Peace and Integrity of Creation (JPIC) is looking for a frontline community member who has had some previous experience with activism and organizing.
 The organizer will choose their main area of activism and collaborate on other areas.
 Non-violent direct action may be discerned.
 The chosen area of focus must be in line with the Mission of the Sisters of St. Joseph and Catholic Social Teaching, such as immigration, climate justice, food justice, police accountability, racism, women’s empowerment, economic inequality, etc.